 Our Revolution is a left-wing advocacy group that was formed in the wake of the 2016 presidential campaign of U.S. Senator Bernie Sanders (I-VT).
 Its primary focus is on supporting the election of candidates on the left-flank of the Democratic Party through campaign resources and activism.
 Notable Our Revolution-supported candidates include U.S. Representatives Tulsi Gabbard (D-HI), Alexandria Ocasio-Cortez (D-NY), Ilhan Omar (D-MN), and Rashida Tlaib (D-MI) and unsuccessful gubernatorial candidates Stacey Abrams (D-GA), Ben Jealous (D-MD), and Andrew Gillum (D-FL).
 It also sponsors a host of local chapters, which operate throughout the country.

-Our Revolution has been critiqued by outlets such as Politico for having shown “no ability to tip a major Democratic election in its favor” and appearing to act purely “as a promotional vehicle for its leader,” Nina Turner.
+Our Revolution has been critiqued by outlets such as Politico for having shown “no ability to tip a major Democratic election in its favor” and appearing to act purely “as a promotional vehicle for its [now former] leader,” Nina Turner.

 Following Senator Bernie Sanders’ loss in the 2016 Democratic primaries, the former candidate began Our Revolution to support electing left-wing “progressives” and to set the groundwork for a potential 2020 presidential run.